-36 Decl.
+39 Decl.
 Brown, at ¶ 2 ("Quincy has high blood pressure, congestive heart failure, and renal failure.
 Quincy needs a pacemaker, as he has severe heart disease. [...]
 I'm afraid his damaged heart wouldn't survive the virus.); Decl.
 Wells, at ¶ 2 ("William was diagnosed with Type II diabetes in January of 2020" and suffers "lightheadedness and exhaustion from his diabetes"); Decl.
 Yates, at ¶ 4 ("James was diagnosed with an immune deficiency disorder and high blood pressure two years ago, and also suffers from anxiety and panic attacks."); Decl.
 Wheeler, at ¶ 2 ("David has chronic obstructive pulmonary disease (COPD) and emphysema.
-He has had these diagnoses for over ten years.
-He needs to treat his emphysema with the medication albuterol via a breathing machine.").
+He has had these diagnoses for over ten prisons normally have to rely heavily on outside hospitals that will become unavailable during a pandemic; and loss of both medical and correctional staff to illness.40 The ability of inmates to disinfect their own living area and to practice frequent hand hygiene may also be affected by the fact that each inmate must purchase their own hygiene products.
+People detained in jails and prisons cannot take these necessary measures to mitigate the risk of exposure.41 They are, therefore, at heightened risk of SARS-CoV-2 infection.